 If there is a fixed relationship between a server and a client layer, the _serverLtp attribute of the LogicalTerminationPoint, which is representing the client layer, shall automatically be configured to point to the LogicalTerminationPoint, which is representing the server layer.

 As soon as an LTP(WireInterface) gets instantiated, an LTP(PureEthernetStructure) shall be automatically instantiated, too.
 The _clientLtp attribute of the LTP(WireInterface) shall automatically be configured to point to the LTP(PureEthernetStructure).
 The _serverLtp attribute of the LTP(PureEthernetStructure) shall automatically be configured to point to the LTP(WireInterface).
+(Because the _serverLtp attribute of the LTP(WireInterface) cannot point to anything, its _accessPort attribute has to point to a Connector object.)

 As soon as an LTP(PureEthernetStructure) gets instantiated and an LTP(EthernetContainer) is already existing (must have automatically been instantiated right after the ExpectedEquipment object, which is representing the Ethernet Switch board, has been instantiated, which is necessarily before the ExpectedEquipment object, which is representing the SFP, could be instantiated), the _clientLtp attribute of the LTP(PureEthernetStructure) shall automatically be configured to point to the LTP(EthernetContainer) and the _serverLtp attribute of the LTP(EthernetContainer) shall automatically be configured to point to the LTP(PureEthernetStructure).